RubiyaHud/API-React/README.md

 # API (Application Programming Interface)
 ### **"An API is a set of rules that lets different apps or programs talk to each other and share information safely and easily."**
+In simple **Restaurant and waiter** example:

+The **API** is like a waiter that takes the request from customer to the kitchen and brings back the result, without needing to know how everything works inside.